How To Become a DevOps Engineer In Six Months or Less

 That’s it for the Foundational Layer!

-In the subsequent articles, we will explore the next level of complexity: how to Configure, Version, Package, Deploy, Run, and Monitor software in a fully automated way!
+In the subsequent articles, we will explore the next level of complexity: how to take ideas to production in a fully automated way!